IBonato/SCAUNIFEI/README.md

-# SGAUNIFEI
+# SCAUNIFEI

-File managment system made in Node.js with MongoDB, supporting user register, edit and delete (by the Admin), file upload (by selected users) and download and search by multiple standards.
-You can see the deployed version on Heroku here: [SGAUNIFEI](https://sgaunifei.herokuapp.com).
+File sharing system made in Node.js with MongoDB, supporting user register, edit and delete, file upload (by selected users) and download and search by multiple standards.
+You can see the deployed version on Heroku here: [SCAUNIFEI](https://scaunifei.herokuapp.com).

 ## Installation